-But things were not always this way.
+Bu things were not always this way.

 Since 2009, the JCC of Staten Island has drastically reduced paper usage, saving $45,000 annually, engaging community members, and enhancing Jewish life.

-Here’s how the JCC of Staten Island did it:
+Here is how the JCC of Staten Island did it:

 The Green Team made a plan to begin phasing out paper materials and substituting them with electronic notices.
 The Green Team decided to implement its plan step by step and evaluate the results:

-- The JCC cut back from four program catalogs per year to one and began mailing the catalogs only upon request.
+- the JCC cut back from four program catalogs per year to one and began only mailing the catalogs upon request.

 - The JCC cut the number of news bulletins from ten to five per year.
 Over time, the number printed was reduced from 2,000 to 200, which are printed only as needed and only distributed in the building.

-Some JCC staff worried that eliminating print materials would decrease participation in events.
-But to their surprise, there was no drop in program registrations; in fact, switching to electronic communication increased participation in some programs.
+Some JCC staff worried that eliminating print materials would decrease participation in events, but to their surprise, there was no drop in program registrations.
+In fact, switching to electronic communication increased participation in some programs.

 The JCC’s commitment to paper reduction has spread beyond the marketing department.
-For example, the preschool introduced “Activit-e,” an interactive website for parents or children.
+For example, the preschool introduced “Activit-e,” an interactive website for parents of children.
 The online portal cut 90% of the paper used to communicate with parents and actually increased enrollment in preschool programs.